-The strict positivity condition rules out declarations such as since there is a negative occurrence of Bad in the type of the argument of the constructor.
+- non-inductive (a side condition) and does not mention D at all, - or inductive and has the form since there is a negative occurrence of Bad in the type of the argument of the constructor.
 (Note that the corresponding data type declaration of Bad is allowed in standard functional languages such as Haskell and ML.).